lithekod/site-v2/website/pages/gamejam_en.md

 - 19:00: Playtesting and showcase

 ### Theme

-The Global Game Jam theme will be revealed at the start of the jam.
-No spoilers!

 The themes are generated at the start of the jam by taking random pairs of words submitted by participants.
 They will be added at the top of this page after the start of the jam.